Roe Valley Football Club Exhibition3rd November 2020

 Each set of videos will point people to sources relevant to Rathlin, Ballycastle and the Glens, highlight where they can be found (in archives and online), and provide direction in how to use them for research purposes.
 Between the release of each video set, participants will have the opportunity to send in any questions they may have, to be answered the following week.

-Access will be password protected, but free to all programme participants.
-If you or your group are based in the Glens of Antrim, Ballycastle or Rathlin, are not already registered on the programme but would like to take part, please contact Museum Services at firstname.lastname@example.org.
+Access is password protected, but free to all programme participants.
+If you or your group are based in the Glens of Antrim, Ballycastle or Rathlin, are not already registered on the programme but would like to take part, please contact Museum Services at email@example.com.

 Find out more about this project by clicking on the links below